craggoo/Snake/readme.md

 Snake Game

-You use the arrow keys to move
+You can use the arrow keys to move or the the classic gamer keys (a,s,d,w)

 There are three different colored tiles.
 Red moves you 5 spaces, green moves you 3 spaces, and yellow moves you one space.